microservices-api/kubernetes-microprofile-lab/README.md

     ```
 1. Now let's enable persistence for our database:
     ```bash
-    helm upgrade --tls --recreate-pods --force --reuse-values --set couchdb.persistentVolume.enabled=true --set image.repository=mycluster.icp:8500/<NAMESPACE>/microservice-vote vote-<USERNAME> helm-chart/microservice-vote
+    helm upgrade --tls --recreate-pods --force --reuse-values --set persistentVolume.enabled=true couchdb incubator/couchdb
     ```
 1. List the deployed packages with their chart versions by running:
     ```bash
     helm ls --namespace <NAMESPACE> --tls
     ```
-    You can see that the number of revisions should be 2 now.
+    You can see that the number of revisions should be 2 now for couchdb.
 1. Run the following command to see the state of deployments:
     ```bash
     kubectl get pods --namespace <NAMESPACE>